 Here are some more important facts about Synthetic oil you need to know:

 - Conventional oil can burn off any helpful additives at high temperatures.
-Synthetic oils don’t have this problem, so they maintain the ingredients that give them all of the initial benefits.
+Synthetics don’t have this problem, so they maintain the ingredients that give them all of the initial benefits.

-- Almost every car today is specifically made to run using synthetic oil.
-This helps t reduce drag, and it gets more efficiency out of the engine.
+- Almost every car today is specifically made to run using synthetic.
+This helps to reduce drag, and it gets more efficiency out of the engine.

-- You can add synthetic oil to older engines, too.
-You can even switch back and forth between conventional and synthetic oil if you choose.
+- You can add synthetic to older engines, too.
+You can even switch back and forth between conventional and synthetic if you choose.